March 9, 2012

 Winkler Family 1823 Census

-On returning, Lawrence and son John immediately started to set up camp and shelter from weather and wild animals.
+Upon returning, Lawrence and son John immediately started to set up camp and shelter from weather and wild animals.
 They proceeded to erect pens for their horse, cow and calf.
 They cleared a small area of land and planted potatoes.
 Then, they staked off four acres and began chopping trees, clearing brush and preparing logs to build a cabin.

 Green Township Land Map (1826)